History

 During World War II, courses in physical and economic geography were added to the modest geology curriculum and taught until the 1960’s.
 Following World War II, the University changed considerably as the modern American research university model emerged to meet the demands of the post-war world; at that time the underpinnings of the current School of Earth and Climate Sciences were set in place.

-A structural geologist, Dr. Joseph M. Trefethen, was hired in 1938 in the Department of Civil Engineering within the College of Technology primarily to teach geology for engineers, and subsequently geology for foresters.
-He also served as State Geologist from 1942 to 1956 and the survey was housed on campus.
+A structural geologist, Dr. Joseph M. Trefethen, was hired in 1938 in the Department of Civil and Environmental Engineering within the College of Technology primarily to teach geology for engineers, and subsequently geology for foresters.
+He also served as State Geologist from 1942 to 1956 and the survey was housed on campus in Boardman Hall.
 Slowly additional faculty members were added and the geology group expanded to four representing the subfields of structural geology, paleontology, economic geology and glacial geology.
 Thereafter for many years faculty members came and went, but the subject areas and numbers of faculty remained constant.